U.S. agrees to clean-up deal with bankrupt miner, hopes for payment

 Government lawyer Alan Tenebaum told a U.S. Bankruptcy judge on Thursday that Alpha's plan "is a better outcome for reclamation and water treatment" than if the company were liquidated.

-The Department of Interior said in a statement that the deal will eliminate self-bonds for Alpha’s reclamation obligations and shift toward third-party financial assurance.
+The Department of Interior said in a statement that the deal will eliminate self-bonds for Alpha's reclamation obligations and shift towards third-party financial assurance.

 Alpha will contribute to the plan over a decade and Tenebaum acknowledged that "the environmental agencies have some concern if this plan will succeed in the long term."